Lall-091/sql-docs/docs/t-sql/functions/regexp-like-transact-sql.md

 ```

 > [!NOTE]
-> **REGEXP_LIKE** is available only under compatibility level 170 and above.
+> **REGEXP_LIKE** is available only with compatibility level 170 and above.
 If the database compatibility level is lower than 170, **REGEXP_LIKE** is not available.
 Other [regular expression scalar functions](regular-expressions-functions-transact-sql.md) are available at all compatibility levels.
 >
 > You can check compatibility level in the `sys.databases` view or in database properties.
 You can change the compatibility level of a database with the following command:
 >